-The Beijing Global Design Studio: FutureAging is a collaborative laboratory which explores the issues of health and wellbeing of growing aging populations.
+The Beijing Global Design Studio: FutureAging is an interdisciplinary and cross-cultural laboratory which explores the issues of health and wellbeing of growing aging populations.
 FutureAging is a collaboration between the University of Technology, Faculty of Design, Architecture and Building, Sydney and the Tsinghua University, Industrial Design Department and Healthcare Design Innovation Lab in the Academy of Art and Design, Beijing.
 The team of students participating in the lab from Australia and China is led by design strategist and academic Vivien Sung, University of Technology and Dr Chao Zhao, Tsinghua University.

 The context for this lab is China’s fast-growth of it’s older population over 65 which will make up one quarter of China’s entire population by 2050.
 Both China and Australia face demographic changes in the coming years where the proportion of elderly will grow rapidly however both will face different cultural, social, economic and political conditions.
 The Asia-Pacific region ‘is expected to more than quadruple to over 2.45 billion by 2050’1 with almost two thirds of the world’s older population living in Asia-Pacific.